Students requesting provisional admission to SUU's Elementary or Secondary Education program must follow the process listed below:

 Fall admission - Second Tuesday in February

-- The Praxis I tests (PPST) must be taken.
+- The Praxis I tests (PPST) are required.
 Pre-Professional Skills Tests (PPST) measure basic skills in reading, writing and mathematics and include multiple-choice questions and an essay question on the writing test.
 The tests are designed to evaluate whether you have the academic skills needed to prepare for a career in education.
 SUU uses the Praxis I tests to evaluate individuals for entry into teacher education programs http://www.ets.org.
 The following are the minimum test scores required:

 Reading test - 170